 Check both regular organic results and Universal Search results (Images, Videos, Places).
 Rank Tracker will also show the multiple positions a ranking page has.

-Google Analytics can provide powerful insights when you use its full marketing potential.
-To start with, set up SEO-focused goals, for example, completed conversions on your landing pages.
+Set up SEO-focused goals in Google Analytics, for example, completed conversions on your landing pages.
 You can also link Search Console with Google Analytics and have more data about the most profitable keywords.
-However, for deeper analysis on keyword performance, you will need the advice of the Console and Rank Tracker.

-That’s all for the complete SEO checklist in 2022, hope it is helpful.
-If you've decided to brush up SEO with SEO PowerSuite, pay attention to our learning hub and
+The complete SEO checklist provides guidance and tips that will help any website get on the success path in 2023.
+I hope it’s been useful, and if you've decided to brush up on SEO with SEO PowerSuite, pay attention to our free academy and a course.